 In today’s time and age where most work is skill-based, technology allows you to work from anywhere.
 Imposing such a rule gives a feeling of being trapped in a building while looking at the watch every now and then.

 It just doesn’t make sense when there are just so many things that you would rather do with your time!

-You might want attend your kid’s football game, spend more time with people who matter to you or enroll for that guitar class you have always wanted to join.
+You might want to attend your kid’s football game, spend more time with people who matter to you, or enroll for that guitar class you have always wanted to join.
 But you can’t, because you’re never back from office in time to attend any of them.